NanoComp/meep/doc/docs/Subpixel_Smoothing.md

 where $\textbf{P}$ is the projection matrix $P_{ij}=n_{i}n_{j}$ onto the normal $\vec{n}$.
 The $\langle\cdots\rangle$ denotes an average over the voxel $sΔx\times sΔy\times sΔz$ surrounding the grid point in question where $s$ is a smoothing diameter in grid units equal to 1/`resolution`.
 If the initial materials are anisotropic (via `epsilon_diag` and `epsilon_offdiag`), a more complicated formula is used.
 They key point is that, even if the structure consists entirely of isotropic materials, the discretized structure will use anisotropic materials.
 For interface pixels, Meep computes the effective permittivity tensor automatically at the start of the simulation prior to time stepping via analytic expressions for the filling fraction and local normal vector.
 For details involving derivation of the effective permittivity tensor and its implementation in Meep/FDTD, see [Optics Letters, Vol. 36, pp. 2972-4, 2006](https://www.osapublishing.org/ol/abstract.cfm?uri=ol-31-20-2972) and [Optics Letters, Vol. 35, pp. 2778-80, 2009](https://www.osapublishing.org/abstract.cfm?uri=ol-34-18-2778).

+In [parallel simulations](Parallel_Meep.md), each [chunk](Chunks_and_Symmetry.md) computes the effective permittivity separately for its owned voxels.
+This means that the time required for the grid initialization (`set_epsilon` in the output) should typically scale [linearly with the number of processors](FAQ.md#should-i-expect-linear-speedup-from-the-parallel-meep).
+The same is true even when subpixel smoothing is disabled.

 Continuously Varying Shapes and Results
 ---------------------------------------